Enhancing case management and analytics with help from IBM Enterprise Content Management software and Insight 2 Value

-The pensions administration business is a fully managed service: the company collects pension contributions from its clients’ payroll systems, allocates them to the appropriate pension schemes according to members’ preferences on how their money should be invested, and calculates and pays the pensions of members after their retirement.
-One of the most important services it provides is to respond to queries from members about their pensions, which may arrive by email, by postal mail, by phone, or via other channels.
+The pensions administration business is a fully managed service: the company collects pension contributions from its clients’ payroll systems, allocates them to the appropriate pension schemes according to members’ preferences on how their money should be invested, and calculates and pays members’ pensions after their retirement.
+One of the most important services it provides is to respond to queries from members about their pensions, which may arrive by email, postal mail, phone, or other channels.

-“When people are moving house or changing employer, they need to get in touch with us to update their records,” says the Head of Business Transformation.
+“When people are moving house or changing employer, they need to contact us to update their records,” says the Head of Business Transformation.
 “And particularly when they’re approaching retirement age, they want to know how much their pension will be worth when they retire.
 As part of our commitment to excellent service, we need to be able to respond quickly and effectively to these and other enquiries.”

 Aiming for a more streamlined process

 The customer had already implemented an enterprise content management system that helped to scan, process and store the large volumes of correspondence that the company receives on a daily basis.
 However, many of the processes that the company was using to handle enquiries from pension scheme members still involved manual steps, or required service teams to switch between multiple systems to gather the information they needed.

 Managers also wanted to find a better way to monitor the performance of the service teams, but it was difficult to extract and analyse management information from the existing system.